EthanThatOneKid/math/README.md

 # math
-Custom libraries/plugins that contains special operations.
+Custom libraries/plugins that contains special operations and also experimentation.